dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 ### Downloading files

 #### IE Enhanced Security
 By default, Windows Server 2022 comes with Microsoft Edge installed and downloads disabled with IE Enhanced Security.
 Within these instructions there will be multiple downloads of various tools and dependencies as well as the download of the DreamFactory code itself, to download these files on the Windows Server, IE Enhanced Security must be disabled.
-IE Enhanced Security can be disbaled in the server manager under "Local Server".
+IE Enhanced Security can be disabled in the server manager under "Local Server".

 #### Transfering files
 Alternatively, you can download files on a different machine, and transfer them to the Windows Server.
 One tool great for this is [WinSCP](https://winscp.net/eng/index.php)

-> On Windows Server 2019, Edge may or may not be included, there are a few downloads in this guide that require a browser with Javescript functionality to download.
+> On Windows Server 2019, Edge may or may not be included, there are a few downloads in this guide that require a browser with Javascript functionality to download.
 It is recommended to either use another machine with a more modern browser, or download and install a different web browser on the Windows Server

 ## Required Software